vexorian/dizquetv/README.md

 ### How it works

-1. psuedotv-plex will scan Plex for playlists.
-Playlists with a **summary** starting with **psuedotv** will be fetched.
+1. pseudotv-plex will scan Plex for playlists.
+Playlists with a **summary** starting with **pseudotv** will be fetched.
-2. XMLTV and M3U files are generated.
+2. XMLTV and M3U files are generated from fetched playlists
-3. Add the psuedotv (spoofed HDHomeRun) tuner into Plex, use the XMLTV file for guide information.
+3. Add the pseudotv (spoofed HDHomeRun) tuner into Plex, use the XMLTV file for guide information.
 4. When tuning to a channel, a VLC session will be **spawned on demand**, hosting the channel's video stream.
-5. Whenever a playlist change is detected, an updated XMLTV file will be written
+5. Whenever a playlist change is detected, the M3U and XMLTV files will be rewritten

 ### Features